ppomes/TokenShield/README.md

 ## License

-This is a demonstration project for educational purposes.
+This is a prototype/demonstration project for educational purposes only.
+Not intended for production use.